ona-li-toki-e-jan-Epiphany-tawa-mi/Brainblast-Toolkit/README.md

 program.
 On the Commodore 64, and probably on other Commodore machines, you can do this by pressing SHIFT+Commodore key.

+Clone of `10 PRINT CHR$ (205.5 + RND (1)); : GOTO 10`.

 ```brainfuck
 ->+++++[-<---------->]<     Initializes the current cell to 205 the code for the backslash
 [>@)[<+>>]<<.>[<->>]<<<]    Prints out maze Prints a backslash if the selected memory cell is 0 or a forward slash if it is not
 ```

-This classic program, rewritten in BASICfuck, relies on reading the values stored in the computers's memory to generate "random" numbers.
+This program relies on reading the values stored in the computers's memory to generate "random" numbers.
 If the selected value in memory is 0, a backslash is printed; if it is not 0, then a forward slash will be printed.

 The data is random enough *some* of the time.
 You will find large areas with only one type of slash.